- Get a Russian IP Address With a VPN in 3 Easy Steps

 Not only do VPN apps hide your actual IP address, but they also encrypt your data, adding another layer of security.
 A strict no-logs policy, which most quality providers have, means that even the VPN provider won’t know what you’re doing.

 Dangers of Using a Russian IP Address

-Online speech in Russia can have consequences.
+Online freedom of expression in Russia can have consequences.
 Defamation is frowned on, and there have been more than 1,000 criminal cases for online activities, such as social media posts.
-Some have ended with a prison sentence.
+Some have resulted in a prison sentence.

 Yarovaya law gives authorities access to user data.
 If a website or service is added to the register of information-dissemination organizers, it has to collect and store users’ metadata and provide it to the Russian authorities.

 Communications data, including text, video and audio, must be held for six months, metadata must be kept for three years, and authorities can access those records without a court order.
 The Russian government has also been found to be using SORM, which is a type of surveillance that monitors internet traffic and phone communication.
 Read our best VPN for Russia piece for more on the country.

 Can Use a Free VPN to Get a Russian IP Address?